HOME SEARCH ALL TOPICS

 Customers shouting for service

-Shops empty of sales assistants must have been ideal for shoplifting but it apparently wasn't sufficient of a problem for anyone to mention it in my hearing.
+Shops empty of sales assistants must have been ideal for shoplifting but it apparently wasn't sufficient of a problem for anyone to mention it in my hearing or for my mother to write about in her memoirs.

 Text and images are copyright